Anxiety symptoms must be among the top 5 searches in Google. And it makes sense.

 But that doesn’t mean it’s undefeatable.

-My free audio program is a great form of anxiety relief, and it will help you tremendously in this battle.
+My introductory audio program is a great form of anxiety relief, and it will help you tremendously in this battle.

 If you think I left out an even more annoying symptom of anxiety, or if you want to add one, leave a comment so we can all better understand anxiety.